PHSI-supplements/labs/lab-templates/IntegerLab/README.md

 ### Submission Deadline

-This assignment is due **the week of February 9, before the start of your lab section**.
+This assignment is due **the week of September 21, before the start of your lab section**.
 Your completed assignment must be pushed to git.unl.edu before it is due.

 If you have late days available, you may use one or more to extend your deadline.